How to unclog water heater

 Plumbing

-The answer to 'how to unclog water heater' is to drain the tank and remove any sediment buildup.
-First, turn off the power to the water heater and allow it to cool completely.
-Then, attach a garden hose to the drain valve at the bottom of the tank and run the other end to a floor drain or outside.
-Open the drain valve and let the tank fully empty.
+The answer to how to unclog a water heater is to drain the tank and remove any sediment buildup.
+First, turn off power to the water heater and allow it to cool completely.
+Then, attach a garden hose to the drain valve at the bottom of the tank and route it to a floor drain or outside.
+Open the drain valve and allow the tank to fully drain.
 Once drained, close the valve and refill the tank.
-This will help remove any mineral deposits or debris that have accumulated and were causing the clogging.
+This will help flush out any mineral deposits or debris that may be clogging the heater.
+If the issue persists, you may need to call a professional plumber to inspect and service the water heater.

 Step-by-Step Guide